ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 === Parent Module

 The parent module will consist of a Raspberry Pi Zero 2W, and will be connected to a screen.
-The Pi will be powered and send data through the Mirco USB ports.
+The parent will be powered and send data through USB connection to the host.
 It is planned to connect via bluetooth to the child modules using the BLE feature provided on the Pi.
 The schematic can be seen in @fig:fig6.
 Please note that net labels are used (name tags) on the electrical components to show direct wired connections to increase the readability of the schematic.

 _Notes on the Design_:
 #list(